After the Rain

 While the operation of After the Rain is supported by rents paid by the residents, the financial survival of After the Rain is entirely dependent on the support and generosity of civic organizations, local church groups, and individuals in the community.

-The need in Lee County for recovery and transitional services for women reclaiming their lives from drug and substance abuse and homelessness is unfortunately unlimited.
+The need in Lee County for unhoused and transitional services for women reclaiming their lives from domestic violence, substance abuse and mental health care is unfortunately unlimited.

-While After the Rain is committed to providing their current residents with the best possible venue to complete their transition, our goal is to expand our facilities to provide these services to more women in an effort to meet the current need.
-In order to accomplish this goal, After the Rain is searching for funding to support either an acquisition of a larger facility or construction/renovation of a new home for its residents.
+While After the Rain is committed to providing their current residents with the best possible venue and support to complete their transition.
+In order to accomplish this goal, After the Rain is searching for funding to support our mission and residents.
 We are asking you to please lend your support for this enormous and worthwhile undertaking.

 Thank you.